 enter the world.

-get to the bottom of Houston Texans
+get to the roots of football coach Wade Phillips,

 drive west of Houston for about an hour,